 Leukonychia is a condition where white lines or dots appear on your finger or toenails.
-This is a very common issue, and it is entirely harmless.
-Many healthy adults may have these spots at some point in their lives, so developing them is likely not a sign of a serious medical condition.
+This is a very common issue and entirely harmless.
+Many healthy adults have these spots at some point in their lives, so developing them is likely not a sign of a serious medical condition.

 The most common cause of leukonychia is injury to the nail bed.
 These injuries can occur if you pinch or strike your nail or finger.
-Frequent manicures and pedicures, or the use of gel or acrylic nails, can also damage nail beds.
-Several other issues may be responsible for the unusual spots on the nails.
+Frequent manicures and pedicures or the use of gel or acrylic nails can also damage nail beds.
+Several other causes may be responsible for the unusual spots on the nails.

 White spots or dots on your nails are common.
 Several issues can cause them.
-These possible causes include:
+Possible causes include:

 An allergy to a nail polish, gloss, hardener, or nail polish remover may cause white spots on your nails.
 The use of acrylic or gel nails can also badly damage your nails and may cause these white spots.